severity1/terraform-cloud-mcp/README.md

 ## Development Guide

 > **Note**: The project is currently migrating all tools to use explicit Pydantic models for request validation and parameter handling instead of `**kwargs`.
-See the workspace and organization implementations for the reference pattern to follow.
+See the workspace, organization, and runs implementations for the reference pattern to follow.

 ### Development Setup